-AP HUMAN GEOGRAPHY (college credit available) Course Length: Y Grade Level: 9-10
+AP HUMAN GEOGRAPHY (college credit available)

-AP Human Geography is an introductory college-level This course introduces students to the course. systematic study of patterns and processes that have shaped human understanding, use, and alteration of Earth's surface.
+AP Human Geography is an introductory college-level course.
+This course introduces students to the systematic study of patterns and processes that have shaped human understanding, use, and alteration of Earth's surface.
 Students employ spatial concepts and land- scape analysis to examine socioeconomic organization and its environmental consequences.
 They also learn about the methods and tools geographers use in their research and applications.
 Students will be highly encouraged to take the AP Exam in the spring which will provide them the opportunity to earn college credit prior to leaving high school.
 Successful completion of this course may be used to fulfill the World History graduation requirement.